Graduating seniors hold car-parade through Zachary neighborhood

 Many of the cars were decked out in posters with pictures of the graduating seniors, including Calligan’s car.

 “My son is our first graduate, so I was torn when they said no graduation.
-So when I saw the event, I said I am all in,” said Caliigan’s mom, Teressa Calligan.
+So when I saw the event, I said I am all in,” said Calligan’s mom, Teressa Calligan.

 Due to coronavirus concerns, the traditional graduation ceremony was canceled.